Vollinger0/vscode-ecf-support/README.md

 ## Known Issues

-- extended key-value pairs don't work properly, only the first and last are highlighted
-- blocktypes with empty space ending with "Name" are highlighted wrong. who made up that.
+- blocktypes with empty space ending with "Name" are highlighted wrong. who made that up.
 - probably a lot more

 ## TODOs